-First aid kits supplied in various areas in Kahukura.
-Look for notices with staff holding current first aid certificates.
-Please contact as soon as possible for assistance.
+First aid kits are supplied in various areas in Kahukura.
+Many staff have current first aid certificates - look out for posters with their names and faces.

-If you are off site as part of your programme, your Lecturer will carry an appropriate first aid kit.
-For more information, contact Lynn Torgerson - Kahukura H&S Coordinator at Lynn.Torgerson@ara.ac.nz
+If you are off site as part of your programme, your tutor will carry an appropriate first aid kit.
+For more information, contact Lynn Torgerson, the H&S Coordinator.